 Student Juried Exhibition

-All students are invited to submit work to the Annual Student Art Competition including drawing, painting, photography, graphic design, ceramics and sculpture, and any combination thereof.
+All students are invited to submit work to the Annual Student Art Competition including drawing, painting, printmaking, photography, graphic design, ceramics, sculpture, and any combination thereof.
 All entries must be original works and have been completed in the last year.
 Works will be exhibited in person in the Ralph Arnold Gallery.